lorensen/VTKExamples/src/Python.md

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |
+[ParametricKuenDemo](/Python/GeometricObjects/ParametricKuenDemo) | vtkParametricKuen | Interactively change the parameters for a Kuen Surface.
 [ParametricObjects](/Python/GeometricObjects/ParametricObjects) |  | Uncomment the object that you wish to be displayed.
 [ParametricObjectsDemo](/Python/GeometricObjects/ParametricObjectsDemo) | vtkParametricBoy vtkParametricConicSpiral vtkParametricCrossCap vtkParametricDini vtkParametricEllipsoid vtkParametricEnneper vtkParametricFigure8Klein vtkParametricKlein vtkParametricMobius vtkParametricRandomHills vtkParametricRoman vtkParametricSpline vtkParametricSuperEllipsoid vtkParametricSuperToroid vtkParametricTorus | Demonstration of of the vtkParametric classes added by Andrew Maclean.
 All the objects are displayed in a 4X4 array.
 [ParametricObjectsDemo2](/Python/GeometricObjects/ParametricObjectsDemo2) | vtkParametricBohemianDome vtkParametricBour vtkParametricCatalanMinimal vtkParametricHenneberg vtkParametricKuen vtkParametricPluckerConoid vtkParametricPseudosphere | Demonstration of additional vtkParametric* classes added by  Tim Meehan.
 All the objects are displayed in a 4X2 array.